 B.A., in Political Science and Cultural Anthropology, Rutgers University

-    Preethi Ramaprasad is a third year Ph.D. student in Critical Dance Studies at UC Riverside, where she received the Gluck Fellowship and Chancellor’s Distinguished Fellowship.
-She has trained in South Indian classical dance (Bharatanatyam) from Prof. Sudharani Raghupathy and music from Padma Srinivasan.
-Ramaprasad has performed/taught in India, Europe, and the United States.
-She is also the curator of When Eyes Speak, San Francisco’s first Indian Choreography Festival.
-Ramaprasad researches the intersection of Bharatanatyam and politics through performance, literature, and music.
-Her undergraduate honors thesis at Rutgers University investigated the connection between classical dance and music practices in Tamil Nadu.
+Preethi Ramaprasad is a Ph.D. candidate in Critical Dance Studies at UC Riverside, where she has received the Gluck Fellowship, Dance Department Fellowship, and Chancellor’s Distinguished Fellowship.
+She has trained in Bharatanatyam from Prof. Sudharani Raghupathy and music from Padma Srinivasan.
+Ramaprasad has performed/taught workshops in India, Europe, and the United States.
+She co-curates When Eyes Speak and the Varnam Salon, which both provide new platforms for South Asian expressive forms in San Francisco.
+Ramaprasad’s dissertation focuses on the mobilization of mythology in transnational Bharatanatyam performance.

 Sammitha Sreevathsa, She/Her

 Sammitha Sreevathsa has worked as an arts writer, documentarian and as a social science teacher for middle school students.
 Her columns for Firstpost and for Pulse, focus on the historical and the political aspects of classical dance in India.
 She has also reviewed performances for the Friday Review section of The Hindu newspaper.
 In her research, she is interested to interrogate how the politics of upper caste hetero-patriarchal domestic space, have come to structure the contemporary ecosystems of classical dance in India.
 She follows and tries to learn from the ongoing Ambedkarite anti-caste movement and wants to explore how the Indian anti-caste discourse could help in re-imagining the savarna dominant Indian dance field more equitably.